Jimmerz28/resume/resume.md

 # Resume

-## Summary
+## Objective

 Fun and passionate developer maintaining a well rounded set of development skills.

-Versed in modern web development (including mobile) and becoming proficient in native iOS development.
-Primarily I have worked in the automotive industry (General Motors & VolksWagen): from PHP web-service implementation to transforming dated desktop (& IE only) websites into modern mobile ready "apps".
+Versed in modern web development (including mobile & web services) and seeking to become proficient in native iOS/Android development.

 Driven, outspoken, and able to communicate superbly.